 Gulp.
 According to a study of children across America and Denmark, second-born children are likely to be more challenging.
 Especially if they’re a second-born boy.
 Double gulp.

 As the mother of two boys born three years apart, you could say this research has stuck in my throat.

 Especially as it turns out, the level of attention parents give to their second-born child is one of the most significant contributing factors.

 Could it really be true?

-In a quest for clarity I turned to psychologist Karen Young of Hey Sigmund! for some answers.
+In a quest for clarity I turned to child development expert and parenting educator Karen Young of Hey Sigmund! for some answers.

 “All of our children will grow up with different strengths and different challenges.
 Children from the same family may be drawn to different things and they might need different things from us as parents,” Karen says.

 “Some children, for example, might need us to encourage them towards brave behaviour, and to take safe risks, whereas others might need us to point out the risks and slow things down enough for them to make healthier, less risky decisions.”